csingley/ofxtools/docs/contributing.rst

 Also note the ``ofxtools.Types.String`` validator; it takes an (optional) length argument of type ``int``.

-n addition to creating account transfers with ``INTRARQ``, there are also messages for clients to modify or cancel existing transfer requests.
-We'll just bang these out.
+In addition to creating account transfers with ``INTRARQ``, there are also messages for clients to modify or cancel existing transfer requests:

 .. image:: intramodrq.png